Mythbusted: Vision and Eye Health

 Only boys can get colour blindness

 Colour blindness, also known as colour deficiency (a more accurate description), is a condition that prevents you from seeing certainly colours properly.
 Colour-blind people have an altered sense of colours and are unable to distinguish between certain colours, commonly among greens and reds.
+Males are much more likely to develop colour blindness, but females can develop it too.
+It is estimated that there are 8% of the men with some sort of colour deficiency while less than 1% of females are affected.

 Myths about glasses